daz4126/Nanny-State/README.md

 It stores all the data in one place and uses the power of the [µhtml](https://github.com/WebReflection/uhtml) library to automatically render the view when anything changes.

-If you know HTML, CSS, and JavaScript, then you'll be building blazingly fast web apps with a minimal amount of code in no time at all.
+It helps you build blazingly fast web apps with vanilla JavaScript and no compile step.
 And it's so small (approx 3kb minified and zipped!) that you won't even notice it's there!

 **NANNY STATE** is:

-- **MINIMAL** - Build interactive user interfaces that render blazingly fast with just a few lines of code.
+- **MINIMAL** - Build interactive user interfaces that render blazingly fast with just a few lines of vanilla JS.
 - **MAINTAINABLE** - All the data is stored in one place, making your code more organized, predictable and easier to maintain.
 - **SIMPLE** - There are only a few basic concepts to learn and everything is written in Javascript - there's no new syntax to learn!